mistakes when managing adolescent scoliosisCommon Mistakes When Managing Adolescent Scoliosis

 Mistake #2 – Watch & Wait

 While scoliosis research states that not everyone’s scoliosis will get worse, there is probability inherent to that statement.
 In many instances, waiting to see what happens is not in your child’s best interest.
-Waiting to act until scoliosis progresses may be too late to avoid bracing, the recommendation for surgery, or both.
+Waiting to act until scoliosis progresses may mean that scoliosis progresses to the point where it is too late to avoid bracing, the recommendation for surgery, or both.

-Watch and wait is particularly questionable advice especially for those who still have a substantial amount of growth potential.
-This is akin to playing the odds when a child is at high risk of progression.
+Watch and wait is particularly questionable advice, especially for growing kids who still have a substantial amount of growth potential.
+When a child is at high risk of progression, this is akin to playing the odds.
 Scoliosis usually progresses during a growth phase.
-For girls, whose scoliosis progresses at about 8:1 to boys, this usually happens just before the first period.
-Read more about scoliosis progression here.
+For girls, who have scoliosis at a rate of about 8:1 to boys, this usually happens just before the start of menses.
+Read more about scoliosis progression.

-The “do nothing” advice for managing adolescent scoliosis is not always the best course of action.
+The “do nothing” advice for managing adolescent scoliosis is not the best course of action.
 The basis for our statements is research.
-Martha C. Hawes, the author of Scoliosis and the Human Spine, states that sometimes scoliosis begins as a functional curve.
+Martha C. Hawes, the author of Scoliosis and the Human Spine, reported that sometimes scoliosis begins as a functional curve.
 When a curve is functional, it may be reversible [1].
-This means that early conservative treatment may have a positive influence on a functional curve.
-However, when a curve persists it can become a structural spinal deformity.
+This means that early conservative treatment for scoliosis may have a positive influence on a functional curve.
+To us, there is no better argument for early intervention!
+When a curve persists it can become a structural spinal deformity.
 When this happens, the spine becomes decompensated and in this “unbalanced” state the spine is more likely to progress [2].

 Mistake #3 – Using the Wrong Scoliosis Brace

-The Boston Brace, the Wilmington Brace, and the Providence Brace and Charleston Brace (the latter two being nighttime braces) for years have been the go-to braces most doctors prescribe.
+The Boston Brace, the Wilmington Brace, the Providence Brace, and the Charleston Brace (the latter two being nighttime braces) for years have been the go-to braces most doctors prescribe and are still prescribing.
 That time has passed.
-Rigid braces are a far better choice than the well-marketed soft, stretchy braces like SpineCor.
-However, what parents ultimately want when managing adolescent scoliosis is the best back brace possible for their child.
+Not only that, rigid braces are a far better choice than the well-marketed soft, stretchy braces like SpineCor.
+What parents ultimately want when navigating scoliosis treatment is the best back brace possible for their child and their child’s circumstances.This may mean you will be doing some research to find the right scoliosis brace.

 Mistake #4 – Rushing to Scoliosis Surgery or Having Surgery

 Often, parents are told their child with scoliosis should have surgery at Cobb angles around 45º – 50º.
-We’ve heard some recommendations for surgery at 35º – 40º for growing kids–which is quite aggressive!
-While the decision to operate is personal and can be dependent on other factors, in many cases surgery can be avoided with the right tools.
+We’ve heard some recommendations for surgery at 35º – 40º for growing kids–which we consider to be quite aggressive!
+While the decision to have surgery is personal and dependent on several factors, in many cases, surgery can be avoided with bracing and an educational program that teaches the patient with scoliosis how to avoid progression for their unique spine.

-Contrary to what many people are led to believe, there are families/kids who choose to forego surgery and take proactive steps.
-Before considering surgery, we recommend you read Health and function of patients with untreated idiopathic scoliosis: a 50-year natural history study, by Weinstein et al [3].
-Our research page has additional links for your reading pleasure.
-Also, consider the recent comments by an orthopedic surgeon, Dr. Timothy Ward:
+Contrary to what many people are led to believe, some families/kids choose to forego surgery and take proactive steps.
+Before considering surgery, we recommend you read, Health and function of patients with untreated idiopathic scoliosis: a 50-year natural history study, by Weinstein et al. [3].
+Our research page has a link to that article and additional links for your reading pleasure.
+Consider a telling comment from the not too distant past by orthopedic surgeon, Dr. Timothy Ward:

 “My patients without surgery are doing every bit as well as my patients with surgery.
 Plus, they haven’t been subjected to these surgical risks…. and some of the complications are large.”